 The Complete Guide to Theory and Mapping for the Hammered Dulcimer is our textbook for the 40 session class.
 Be sure to order your copy of the book—you'll need it to read, understand, and follow along.

-Following the book, page by page, each week's lesson focuses on one topic presented clearly and concisely in 30 (ish) minute videos.
+Following the book page by page, each lesson focuses on one topic presented clearly and concisely in 30 (ish) minute videos.
 Mary Lynn explains each concept, and demonstrates them on the dulcimer.
 Through example tunes, she shows how knowing all of this theory helps us to play more efficiently (and impress our friends).
 It's not so scary after all.

 Simon the Sloth steps into the limelight with extra videos to slow things down.
 He brings along sticky dots and other visual aids to help explain thorny concepts.
 And he sleeps a lot.